Rise-Vision/rise-image/README.md

 ```

 #### Build and Test Locally in Browswer
-Execute the following commands in Terminal and preview template.html in browser.  example: http://localhost:8081/build/prod/src/template.html:
+Execute the following commands in Terminal and preview template.html in browser using a simple server.  example: http://localhost:8081/build/prod/src/template.html:

 ```
 npm install